A summer fly-drive through the stunning landscapes and historic towns of Canada’s Yukon

 Meals: B (Standard)

-Enjoy a short national-park hike this morning before heading north along the shores of Kluane Lake and across the border to Tok, whose annual husky race is recognised by mushers the world over.
+Enjoy a short national-park hike this morning before heading north along the shores of Kluane Lake and across the border to Tok in Alaska.
+Home to what is reputed to be Alaska's largest log structure – the impressive 7,000 Tok Mainstreet Visitors Centre – the town offers everything from historic museums to gold panning.
+It's also known as "the sled dog capital of Alaska' with an husky race recognised by mushers the world over.

 Follow the Top of the World Highway to Dawson City.
 Here, you’ll discover what life was like during the Klondike Gold Rush with visits to the historic sternwheel paddler, SS Keno, and the Jack London Interpretive Centre.